 The Importance of Branding and the Three Key Questions

 Your brand is your source of a promise to your consumer.
-If you’re billing yourself as the manufacturer of the longest-lasting light bulb, your manufacturer has to live up to that.
+If you’re billing yourself as the best long-life lightbulb, your brand has to live up to that.

 In creating a strategic marketing plan, your brand acts as a guide to knowing the purpose of your key business objectives and lets you align the plan with those goals.
 Branding does not just count during the time prior to the purchase–the brand encounter has to continue to make customer loyalty.
 You can make that by answering these three questions:

 - Did the service or product function as anticipated?

 - Was the quality as good as promised or better?